krabban91/kodvent/README.md

 # kodvent
 To run a specific day, mark the class as a component.

+## year 2017
+Tried this one out using scala